elixir-europe/rdmkit/pages/your_domain/proteomics.md

 ### Solutions
 - Within the proteomics community various converter software tools such as [msconvert](https://proteowizard.sourceforge.io/tools.shtml) were implemented, which support the conversion of mass spectrometer output formats to the mzML standard data format as well as other conversions to standard data formats.
-- Information on software tools that support HUPO-PSI standard data formats can be found on the standard format-specific web pages of the HUPO-PSI (e.g., https://www.psidev.info/mzML for mzML, https://www.psidev.info/mzidentml for mzIdentML and https://www.psidev.info/mztab for mzTab).
+- Information on software tools that support HUPO-PSI standard data formats can be found on the standard format-specific web pages of the HUPO-PSI (e.g., [mzML](https://www.psidev.info/mzML) , [mzIdentML](https://www.psidev.info/mzidentml) and [MZTAB](https://www.psidev.info/mztab) ).

 ## Preserving and sharing proteomics data